Category Archives: 1955 Films

 The film is mediocre and lacks much that is memorable as nothing distinguishes it from other similar-themed genre films.

-Star Brian Keith is charismatic in the lead, but the chemistry with the ravishing Kim Novak goes nowhere with any of the actors.
+Star Brian Keith is charismatic in the lead, but the chemistry with Kim Novak goes nowhere with any of the actors.

 The film is mildly interesting with a few tense moments but little more.